HullPerse/dpg2/README.md

 # dpg2
 HPG inspired app.
 "Tabletop" game for friends

-Second version if it (First one was excel version)
+Second version of it (First one was excel version)

 App has 1 users premade:
 1. hullperse